2.7.3 Compliance

 IME cancellation

-Agents are required to assess and verify liability for cancellation fees incurred by non-attendance, with the Agent liable for non-attendance fees incurred due to Agent fault.
+Agents are required to assess and verify liability for cancellation fees incurred by non-attendance.

-Agents should follow the Erroneous Payment process for the IME Cancellation fees that are deemed as Agent fault.
+Agents should follow the Erroneous Payment process for the IME Cancellation fees that are deemed as their fault.

 See: Erroneous payments